Radikaa Sarathkumar filmography

 and politician who predominantly works in Tamil and Telugu films and television.
 She also appeared in Malayalam, Hindi and Kannada films.
 She is the founder and Creative Producer of the Radaan Mediaworks India Limited and doing serials in most of the south Indian languages.
 She made her acting debut in 1978, with the Tamil film Kizhakke Pogum Rail.
 She made her Telugu film debut with Priya, However Nyayam Kavali was released first.

+She has acted in more than 280 movies till date and been the lead actress till 2000.
+She has been the leading television actress featuring herself as female lead since 2001 and 2018 and known to hold the 9:30pm slot and been always the slot leader all along in the years.She is known for versatile acting skills capable of handling old to young,brave to pity,pure typical village women to and her capablity to handle different tamil dialects like a native.

 Films

 Radhika with her husband R. Sarathkumar at Vaanam Kottatum Movie Audio Launch.